Toloka/docs/en/guide/concepts/spec.md

 {% endnote %}

-The **task interface** defines the visual appearance of the task for the Toloker and the logic for processing responses.
+The task interface defines the visual appearance of the [task](../../glossary.md#task) for the Toloker and the logic for processing responses.

 A user-friendly interface improves the quality of results, helps Tolokers complete tasks faster, and lets you set a lower price per task.

 To learn how to create a user-friendly interface, read the article in our [knowledge base]({{ toloka-knowledge-base }}).

 ## Interface configuration block {#interface-section}

-Hover over an item in the image to see a hint:

 ![](../_images/location-job/spec.png)